avlis/datacopy/README.md

     - @: build from source query column names (default option)
     - @l: build from source, lowering case
     - @u: build from source, upping case
+    - @d: build from destination
     - anything else: comma delimited list of column names.

-- ignore_cols: a list of column names, separated by comma. only used it the query field does not have a select statement, just a table name.
+- ignore_cols: a list of column names, separated by comma.

 - pre_query_src, pre_query_dst: like query, but will run on source or destinations connections before other statements. for things like "set dateformat ymd", for instance...